AFM-analysis/nanite/docs/sec_develop.rst

     parameter_anc_names = ["Overall peak-to-peak force"]
     parameter_anc_units = ["N"]

-If an ancillary parameter name matches that of a fitting parameter (defined in ``get_parameter_defaults`` above), then the ancillary parameter is used as an initial value for fitting (see :func:`nanite.fit.guess_initial_parameters`).
+If an ancillary parameter key matches that of a fitting parameter (defined in ``get_parameter_defaults`` above), then the ancillary parameter is used as an initial value for fitting (see :func:`nanite.fit.guess_initial_parameters`).